 Just like any other kink, male chastity is not for everyone.
 If your partner responds negatively to the idea, give them space to process and shelve the topic for another day.
 If they are absolutely not interested, you must respect that.
 Perhaps there are other ways to satisfy the same needs or curiosity that are more appealing, or perhaps they simply don’t want to participate.
 What is not okay is belittling, shaming, or name-calling each other for interest (or lack of interest) in a kink.

 If you’re single, or your partner isn’t interested in the day-to-day of chastity, locking solo or part-time is an option, one that many folks opt for.
 Locking up can help increase the anticipation of pleasure and provide an erotic sense of helplessness or submission.
 You can do it a few minutes at a time, just for a playful evening, or as an ongoing part of your life and relationship.
 There is no one “right” way to participate in or enjoy male chastity.

-Whether you want to be under a partner’s control or you want to have more control, a locked cock is a clear and definitive way to experience power dynamics.
+Whether you want to be under a partner’s control or you want to have more control, a locked penis is a clear and definitive way to experience power dynamics.
 But it’s not the only way.
 Risk awareness and consent are paramount, as is communication.
 If you can align those factors with a willingness to try something new, male chastity can be a fun, erotic, and bonding experience.

 Have you ever practiced male chastity, as a man or with a partner?
 Feel free to share your experiences in the comments!